R&H Logo

 While this article is relatively in-depth, it is meant for educational purposes only.
 You should talk to an attorney about the facts of your case to determine which defenses are available to you.

 Our Criminal Defense Team is experienced in representing clients facing a wide range of criminal charges.
 You have a right to legal representation, get yours today.
-Call 303-688-0944 for your case assessment or click here to schedule it online.
+Call 303-688-0944 for your free case assessment or click here to schedule it online.